nlguillemot/LateLatching/README.md

 Thanks to Per and Michael Cameron for the discussion that inspired adding a fullscreen toggle.

+Thanks to Li Ji ("Lucky") for the suggestion to add an option to disable sleeping in the window thread.

 ## Sample Image

 <img src="http://i.imgur.com/otnYpmL.png" width="600">